ghoomfrog/kid/README.md

 If `#` is used with non-space values, the key `0` refers to the value, and other keys refer to null.

-The binary operator `:` allows us to evaluate an expression inside a scope outside it.
+The binary operator `:` allows us to inject an expression into a scope.

 ```kid
 numbers: 2 = 20